Vbitz/Engine2D/TaskList.md

 - Add new Scripting Features
 	- Add require system
 		- This will likely be based off require js or node's require system
+		- For larger projects this is likaly one of the higher priority topics due to how hard the current system makes it to manage tons of files
 	- Implement new functions in javascriptAPI.txt
 		- Update and extend javascriptAPI.txt
 		- I think the design should focus even more around a object orintated design although I need to consider what effect